austintoddj/zip-calc/readme.md

 ## About Zip-Calc

 Zip-Calc was created to convert a PHP class written by [Quixotix](https://github.com/Quixotix/PHP-ZipCode-Class) in 2005 from MySQL to PostgreSQL.
-This class calculates the distance between U.S. zipcodes and also finds all of the zipcodes within a 9 given radius of a known zipcode.
+This class calculates the distance between U.S. zip codes and also finds all of the zip codes within a 9 given radius of a known zip code.

 ## Database